CipherTheDev/GeoScanner/README.md

 ## Documentation

-For more information, [check out the documentation](http://pygeoip.readthedocs.org) over at Read the Docs.
+[New Documentation coming soon!](http://pygeoip.readthedocs.org) over at Read the Docs.